 Realistic Portrait Prompts: The 7-Layer Structure (Gender-Neutral)

 Realistic portraits fail in two reliable ways: plastic AI skin and dead eyes.
-Both come from the same root — the prompt doesn’t specify lens, lighting, skin texture, and gaze.
-Below are 10 gender-neutral templates plus the 7-layer structure that produces magazine-grade output.
+Both come from the same root — the prompt never specifies lens, lighting, skin texture, and gaze, so the model falls back on its smoothed-out average face.
+Below are 10 gender-neutral templates plus the 7-layer structure that produces magazine-grade output on the three models worth using in June 2026: Midjourney V8.1, Flux 2 Pro, and Nano Banana 2.

 What a high-quality prompt should contain

-A stable realistic-portrait prompt has these 7 layers.
-The first 4 are non-negotiable:
+A stable realistic-portrait prompt has seven layers.
+The first four are non-negotiable:

 • Subject: age, expression, pose — replace vague adjectives with concrete cues

-• Skin texture: natural skin texture with visible pores — removes 70% of AI-look
+• Skin texture: natural skin texture with visible pores — removes most of the AI look

-• Background: plain neutral grey / north-facing window / studio seamless — specifics win
+• Background: plain neutral grey / north-facing window / studio seamless — specifics beat “nice background”

 • Aspect: --ar 4:5 portraits, --ar 21:9 cinema, --ar 1:1 social